shreyas-muralidhara/Mattarmost-Issue-Bot/DEPLOY.md

 # Milestone: DEPLOYMENT

 ## Deployment
-Run the following Ansible playbook [deploysetup.yml] to deploy the bot on a VM with Ubuntu OS either in local machine or Public Cloud.
+Run the following Ansible playbook [deploysetup.yml](https://github.ncsu.edu/csc510-fall2019/CSC510-11/blob/master/Deployment%20Scripts/deploySetup.yml) to deploy the bot on a VM with Ubuntu OS either in local machine or Public Cloud.
 This playbook is responsible for the tasks related to setting up Issuebot.
 This installs all the required modules, clones the github respository and runs the bot.
-The playbook also runs a shell script [environment.sh] which is responsible for setting the environment variables in the deployed environment.
+The playbook also runs a shell script [environment.sh](https://github.ncsu.edu/csc510-fall2019/CSC510-11/blob/master/Deployment%20Scripts/environment.sh) which is responsible for setting the environment variables in the deployed environment.
 The screencast for the deployment can be found below:
 https://drive.google.com/open?id=1MFnmQ2q7TF-0MYC0t-JP3U7-TFDmqRb2

+The user should add his github token in the [gitToken.yml](https://github.ncsu.edu/csc510-fall2019/CSC510-11/blob/master/Deployment%20Scripts/gitToken.yml) before running the ansible playbook.
+Before running the playbook from a remote host, an ssh key pair has to be created and the public key needs to be added to the Intstance.
+The playbook can be run by the following command: sudo ansible-playbook deploySetup.yml

 ## Acceptance Test
  To initiate conversation with issuebot